Movelocity/Movelocity/README.md

 I can build deep-learning models, create pretty web apps with popular frontend frameworks and maintain stable api services.

 I insist in writing comprehensive and reusable code.
-And I believe that programms are made to ease our lives, but not to make it more complicated and confusing.
+And I believe that programms are made to ease our lives, instead of making it more complicated and confusing.

 Are you as excited about the endless possibilities of coding as I am?
 Let's join forces and embark on a collaborative odyssey!
 Whether you're a seasoned pro or a budding enthusiast, there's always room for collaboration and camaraderie in this ever-evolving ecosystem.